In This Article

 - Applying Class 1 accuracy to a Class 4 estimate in budget planning

-- Forgetting to include structural engineer's fee in the total project budget (typically 1–3% of construction cost)
+- Forgetting to include structural design, inspection, and closeout support costs in the total project budget

 Frequently Asked Questions